RafflePress Logo

 2. Run a Giveaway With Retargeting Scripts

-All you need to do is head to Settings » Success Tracking from your WordPress admin area and paste your retargeting code.
+RafflePress makes this easy.
+Just go to Settings » Success Tracking and paste your retargeting code into the field provided.
 Then click Save.

 RafflePress conversion tracking for retargeting

-RafflePress will set these scripts to fire as soon as someone enters your giveaway.
+RafflePress will fire the tracking script as soon as someone enters your giveaway, so you can retarget them automatically.

 3. Promote Pages Based on Page Types